 Breeding Goats: Exhibitors will be assigned a specific pen.
-No show boxes or decoration of pens is allowed.
+No show boxes in pens with livestock or decoration of pens is allowed.

 Market Hogs: Exhibitors will be assigned a specific pen.
-No show boxes or decoration of pens is allowed.
+No show boxes in pens or decoration of pens is allowed.